AngelaXue/AngelaXue/README.md

 - ⚡ Fun fact: ...
 -->

 Hi!
 My name is Angela.
-I am a senior studying Computer Science at Rutgers University.
+I am a senior studying Computer Science, Mathematics, and Cognitive Science at Rutgers University.

+Welcome to my page :)